- What’s a Statement Balance

 The better your credit score, the easier it will be to get a low APR.

-***Good rule of thumb: only buy what you can afford.
+Note: Only buy what you can afford.
 Having a rough estimate of your monthly expenses will keep you in check and give you an idea of what’s possible and what’s not.
 This will keep both your balance and debt low.
 If you need extra help, work with a fiduciary financial planner to create a road map with specific financial goals.

 Increase Your Card Limit to Improve Your Credit Score

 If you’ve got a credit card carrying a $2,500 balance and a limit of $3,000, your utilization rate is 83%.
 But if you call your bank and say you want to increase your limit to $10,000, your new utilization will be 25%.
 You just lowered your utilization rate and improved your credit score.
-Well done!

 “Mathematics is the language in which God has written the universe.” – Galileo Galilei